DallasMorningNews/Jobs/computational-journalist.md

 - Have experience producing clean code with clear documentation and collaborating on development projects.
 Made open-source software before?
 Awesome.
 Tell us about it.
 - Have a Bachelor's degree or equivalent work experience.

 Interested?
 Questions?
 Contact John Hancock at [jhancock@dallasnews.com](mailto:jhancock@dallasnews.com) or [@Hancock_JohnD](https://twitter.com/hancock_johnd).
-Also, feel free to reaching out to anyone on our team for questions:
+Also, feel free to reach out to anyone on our team for questions:

 - [Andrew Chavez](https://twitter.com/adchavez)
 - [Allan James Vestal](https://twitter.com/allanjvestal)